RicardoGLeal/SimpleToDo/README.md

 * I could not arrange the elements graphically in the Relative Layout, but in the end I was able to accommodate them through code.
 * I didn't know if it would be better to use Git or GitHub or the git tool built into Android Studio.
 GitHub was the winner.
+* It was a challenge to get used to using android studio on mac.

 ## License